Startup-Nights/functions/README.md

 ```

 ## Notes

+Deploying / building the functions is not very consistent - there is often a
+failure.
+Upon trying again, it often just vanishes.
+No solution yet; increasing
+both memory and timeout didn't solve it yet.

 To be able to upload files to spaces, there are specific CORS settings
 necessary.
 The result in this repo is a mix of: